AndyBrunner/npm-abhttpserver/README.md

 var myServer = new MyServer(8080, 8081)
 ```

+## Features

+* Support for HTTP/2 over TLS with fallback to HTTP 1.1
+* Supports all HTTP methods (GET, POST, PUT, DELETE, OPTIONS, etc.) thru corresponding methods.
+Calls allMethods() if no corresponding function found
+* An object ABRequest is passed to every user method with various information about the HTTP request
+* Include methods for easy access to the data (Text, HTML, JSON).
+* Errors are sent back to the client as JSON objects
+* Detailed console debugging thru AB_DEBUG environment variable

-## Features and Notes
+## Notes

 * This module does not require any framework or additional NPM module.
-* The object ABRequest is passed to every user method and contains information about the http request.
-* Supports all HTTP methods (GET, POST, PUT, DELETE, OPTIONS, etc.) thru corresponding methods.
-* Non-supported or non-implemented HTTP methods are handled thru the allMethods() call.
-* Support for HTTP/2 with fallback to HTTP 1.1 if necessary.
-* Includes several methods for easy access to the receiving and sending data.
 * The HTTPS server certificate and the trusted certificate chain are read from "key.pem" and
   "cert.pem".
 A self signed certificate is included for testing purpose.
-* Errors are sent back to the client as JSON error objects
-* Detailed debugging information for every HTTP events and data received and sent.

 ## Debugging